Liu765940375/autohadoop/README.md

 1. Redeploy cluster with new patch for supported services(Pig, Spark, Hive and Hadoop if needed).
 2. Switch Spark version(update ENVs and needed services)

+## Prerequisite
+packager is http://10.239.47.156/software/Python-2.7.13.tgz, the step you can refer http://tecadmin.net/install-python-2-7-on-centos-rhel/

 ## Overview
 1. Customize configuration in conf/*.custom via key=value pair.
 2. Specify you slave in conf/hadoop/slaves.custom.